TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 ## Exercises 1
-### Part 1
+## Part 1
-- Model an intersection from an assignment with Rasmus
+- Model an intersection from Exercise 1 TT-5 and generate corresponding demands
-- Generate corresponding demands
 - Visualize how the intersection functions without TLS
 - Add a pre-timed TLS to the intersection with your phase and durations times and generate `tripinfo` type output
 - Calculate pre-timed TLS with SUMO optimization using https://sumo.dlr.de/docs/Tools/tls.html#tlscycleadaptationpy
 - Compare those 2 scenarios using the trip statistics tool https://sumo.dlr.de/docs/Tools/Output.html#tripstatisticspy

 ### Part 1 modelling te network
-Lets model the network in `netedit` using a background image similar to lecture 1 exercise 2.
+Lets model the `network.net.xml` in `netedit` using a background image similar to lecture 1 exercise 2.
 On upload the image dimensions will be 100 by 100 meters.
 Lets use lane width hints in the image to recalculate image dimensions so that we draw in the correct units.
 To do it lets draw a dummy edge next to the lane width measurements and check what edge`s length.

 ![](doc/howtomeasure.png)